-Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of HTML5 Projects: Photo Card Titles.
+Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of Creating Photo Card Titles with HTML5.

 I'm very happy to announce that any member of lynda.com has free access to the exercise files used throughout this title.
 Naturally, the information in this course is ultimately intended to be applied to your own webpages.
 However, you may find it helpful to work with the supplied exercise files to practice the steps to safely and without creating your own examples.
 To begin using the files from the site, download them, extract them, and then store those files in the proper convenient location.
 Because one part of the overall photo card project uses PHP, you'll need to store your files in a web server root folder.